ingrid-skeide/ingrid-skeide/README.md

 <h2>About Me</h2>
 A web-development enthusiast that loves clean &amp; efficient code.
 I am studying front-end development and I ❤️ coding and design.
-* 30 years old
+- 30 years old
+- From Norway
+- Bachelor in English Lit
+- Front-end development student
-* Sci-fi & fantasy geek
+- Sci-fi & fantasy geek
-* Love nature
+- Love nature
-* Mom to a little girl
+- Mom to a little girl

 ---